-- 1. Students must submit an application & \$30 fee. - Students must complete reading, writing, and math skills placement assessments - Students must submit official high school, GED, or HSED transcript including a graduation or passing date. - 4.
-Students must complete Firefighter 1 certification prior to admission. - Students must complete a functional ability form verifying they have read and understand the functional abilities for the program. - 6.
+- Students must complete a functional ability form verifying they have read and understand the functional abilities for the program. - 6.
 Students must have current CPR certification. - 7.
 Students must have current Wisconsin EMS licensure. - 8.
 Students must complete a Background Disclosure form and must request and pay for a background check.
 Applicants for all health science programs are subject to a review of their criminal backgrounds.
 Positive background checks may negatively impact your ability to pursue a health career at Gateway Technical College.
 Each case will be individually evaluated based on all available evidence provided to the college.

-- 1. Minimum 70 credits with an average of 2.0 or above. - 2.
+- 1. Minimum 63 credits with an average of 2.0 or above. - 2.
 Minimum grade of 2.0 ("C") or above for these major courses.